-New York State of Mind
+State of Mind

-NOLHGA takes a recession, reform, and receiverships and puts on a show in Times Square and the guaranty system, as Seminar Planning Committee Chair Joel Glover (Rothgerber Johnson & Lyons) noted in his opening remarks.

-Where it is a theme like "crisis and change," it's no surprise that NOLHGA's 2010 Legal Seminar played to a packed house (more than 170 attendees made their way to New York City in July).
-After all, there's plenty of both going on in the insurance industry
+NOLHGA takes a recession, reform, and receiverships and puts on a show in Times Square ith a theme like "crisis and change," it's no surprise that NOLHGA's 2010 Legal Seminar played to a packed house (more than 170 attendees made their way to New York City in July).
+After all, there's plenty of both going on in the insurance industry and the guaranty system, as Seminar Planning Committee Chair Joel Glover (Rothgerber Johnson & Lyons) noted in his opening remarks.